CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Readout Hardware and Software

 \section{Readout Hardware and Software}

 The KIDs are read out using Xilinx UltraScale+ ZCU111 RFSoC boards\footnote{\url{https://www.amd.com/en/products/adaptive-socs-and-fpgas/evaluation-boards/zcu111.html}} that are housed in custom 1U rack-mountable aluminum enclosures (Fig. \ref{fig:rfsoc-enclosure}) with additional electronics packaged at Arizona State University (ASU).
 For simplicity, in the remainder of this paper we refer to the custom packaged warm readout enclosure as the RFSoC and to the UltraScale+ ZCU111 itself as the RFSoC board.
 Inside the enclosures, four of the RFSoC board analog-to-digital converters (ADCs) and digital-to-analog converters (DACs) are broken out through a custom board and connected to digitally controlled variable attenuators providing up to 31.75 dB of attenuation.
+We refer to the attenuators connected to the DACs and ADCs as ``drive" and ``sense" attenuators respectively.
 An Opsero Ethernet FPGA Mezzanine card is attached to the RFSoC board to stream time-ordered data and synchronize the RFSoC board clock via Precision Time Protocol (PTP).
 The FPGA fabric is passively cooled using a copper heat sink thermally coupled to the enclosure.

 The software used to collect data with the RFSoCs is summarized by the high-level schematic diagram in Fig. \ref{fig:software-schematic}.
-The RFSoCs are controlled using the \textit{primecam\_readout}\footnote{\url{https://github.com/TheJabur/primecam_readout}} firmware and low level software \cite{Burgoyne2024}.
+The RFSoCs are controlled using the \textit{primecam\_readout}\footnote{\url{https://github.com/TheJabur/primecam_readout}} firmware and low-level software \cite{Burgoyne2024}.
 The current firmware enables heterodyne measurements of the complex forward transmission $S_{21}$ of up to 1024 radio frequency waves, referred to as ``tones" from here on, per readout chain.
 Each RFSoC can simultaneously read out four chains for a total of up to 4096 tones.
 The tones are statically generated using a look-up table \cite{Sinclair2022} and can span a 512 MHz bandwidth around the numerically controlled local oscillator (NCLO) frequency.
 The \textit{primecam\_readout} software is installed on the RFSoC boards and on a central control computer.
-The control computer uses a Redis server to publish commands to the RFSoCs, which enables simultaneous communication with multiple boards.
-The two main data products produced by \textit{primecam\_readout} are vector network analyzer (VNA) style sweeps and time-ordered data streams.
+The control computer uses a Redis server to publish commands to the RFSoCs, which enables simultaneous communication with multiple boards \cite{Burgoyne2024}.
+The two main data products produced by \textit{primecam\_readout} are frequency sweeps and time-ordered data (TOD) streams.